sybrew/the-seo-framework/readme.txt

 		* When TSF's database needs upgrading, it now requires fewer database calls.
 		* After-upgrade notifications now have "SEO: " prefixed.
 		* Facebook and Twitter Social Meta Settings input now show initial placeholders when emptied.
+		* In-post SEO box active tab's shadow now has the same color as the used admin button color scheme.
+			/
+			* TODO test RTL.
+		* Slightly improved CSS render performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class`.
+			/
+			* TODO RTL.
 	* **Removed:**
 		* `noodp` and all its settings.
 The DMOZ project that it influenced is no longer available nor used.
 		* Sitemaps timestamp format option.
 It will be converted to the new global timestamp format option upon upgrade.
 	* **Fixed:**
 		/
+		* TODO In-post SEO box icons no longer look out-of-place on some browsers (Safari 7 or Firefox cropped?).
 		* `article:publisher` is now only output on `article` types.
 		* TODO Category SEO settings character counter length + SEO Bar compatibility with https://wordpress.org/plugins/visual-term-description-editor/ (check mail inbox keyword: Visual Term Description Editor).
 		* TODO check W3TC canonical issues https://wordpress.org/support/topic/canonical-https-detection-not-working/
 		* TSF no longer outputs canonical URLs on BuddyPress pages.
-Instead, it lets BuddyPress output it.
+Instead, it lets BuddyPress output them.
 		* [Simple Sitemap](https://wordpress.org/plugins/simple-sitemap/) is no longer detected as a conflicting sitemap plugin.
 		* [NextScripts Snap](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) is no longer detected as a conflicting Open Graph plugin, they now inform you about this.
 		* TODO Odd database call on front-end looking for image... while custom is set...?
 		* When an empty description is supplied, the counter will now display `0` instead of nothing.
+		* TODO Tapping tooltips on Edge no longer makes them go away instantly.
+MSPointer + Click events clash? => Set buffer??

 * **For translators:**
 	* **Added:**